Local-global principles for norm one tori over semi-global fields: Counterexamples

 Let $1 \leq i \neq j \leq 3$ with $(i, j) \neq (1, 2).$ Then $ 1 = \alpha_{ij}(a_i) \beta_{ji}(b_j) = \rho^{s_i + t_j}$ modulo $R$-trivial elements.
 Hence $\rho^{s_i + t_j } \in RT_{L/F}(F_{m_i, \pi_j})$ and by (\ref{rho_notin_r1}), $n$ divides $s_i + t_j.$ Since $n$ divides $s_2 +t_1$ and $s_3 + t_1,$ $n$ divides $s_3 - s_2.$ Since $n$ divides $s_1 + t_3$ and $s_2 + t_3,$ $n$ divides $s_1 - s_2.$ Hence $n$ divides $s_1 - s_3.$ Since $n$ divides $s_3 + t_2,$ $n$ divides $s_1 + t_2,$ which contradicts the fact that $n$ divides $1 - s_1 - t_2.$ \end{proof}

-\begin{theorem} Let $K$ be a complete discretely valued field with residue field $\kappa$ and ring of integers $R.$ Let $\XX$ be a regular integral surface proper over $R$ and $F$ the fraction field and $X$ its reduced special fibre.
-Suppose $X$ is a union of regular curves with normal crossings and there exist three three irreducible curves $X_1,$ $X_2$ and $X_3$ regular on $\XX$ such that $X_i \cap X_j,$ $i \neq j$ has exactly one closed point.
+\begin{theorem} Let $K$ be a complete discretely valued field with residue field $\kappa$ and ring of integers $R.$ Let $\XX$ be a regular integral surface proper over $R$ and $F$ be its fraction field.
+Let $X$ denote the reduced special fibre of $\XX$.
+Suppose that $X$ is a union of regular curves with normal crossings.
+Suppose that there exist three three irreducible curves $X_1,$ $X_2$ and $X_3$ regular on $\XX$ such that $X_i \cap X_j,$ $i \neq j$ has exactly one closed point.
 Let $n \geq 2$ be an integer coprime to char$(\kappa).$ Suppose that $K$ has a primitive $n^2$-th root of unity.
-Then there exists a Galois extension $L/F$ of degree $n^2$ with the Galois group isomorphic to $\Z/n\Z \times \Z/n\Z$ such that the local-global principle for $T_{L/F}$-torsors fails. \end{theorem}
+Then there exists a Galois extension $L/F$ of degree $n^2$ with Galois group isomorphic to $\Z/n\Z \times \Z/n\Z$ such that the local-global principle fails for $T_{L/F}$. \end{theorem}